thiago132000/ecofsp/wp-content/plugins/wp-asset-clean-up/readme.txt

 4. Homepage CSS & JS Management (List sorted by location)

 == Changelog ==
+= 1.3.5.5 =
+* Updated Minify CSS library for PHP 7.4 support (avoid any PHP errors from "implode" function)
+* Improvement: "display=" is now also applied to Google Fonts loading via WebFontConfig within inline SCRIPT tags
+* FileSystem is always using the "direct" method for altering CSS/JS files, thus avoiding (e.g. by mistake via a different plugin using the same WordPress FileSystem class) any reading/writing error for the cached files
+* When fetching assets, make sure some plugins such as Fast Velocity Minify (that could interfere with the HTML output) are deactivated
+* When updating a post/page/homepage, the caching is now cleared after the page is updated via an AJAX call (asynchronously), thus reducing the memory usage and the time spent until the page reloads
+* Debugging feature: If /?wpacu_clean_load is used, it will show the unoptimized version of the page (great for locating specific files that were perhaps combined and cached by various plugins)
+* Removed Freemius SDK

+= 1.3.5.4 =
+* New Feature: Stop triggering Asset CleanUp Pro (early stop) on specific front-end pages
+* New Feature: Easier way to deactivate options for debugging purposes on page load via /?wpacu_debug (printing an options area at the bottom of any front-end page for the logged-in admin)
+* Improvement: Removed plugin's meta boxes when a block is edited in Oxygen (as the meta boxes are not relevant there)
+* Improvement: Compressed images for a lighter plugin
+* Improvement: Do not trigger Asset CleanUp Pro if TranslatePress Multilingual plugin is in edit mode (front-end view)
+* Improvement: Storage info for cache directory shows the total size/number of all files (not just CSS/JS ones)
+* Improvement: On page request (within the Dashboard), /wp-admin/?wpacu_get_cache_dir_size will retrieve information about the caching directory (e.g. all its files and their sizes get listed)
+* Bug Fix: Avoid any PHP errors or very high CPU usage with some hosting packages in case a "circular reference" error is detected (e.g. an @import from a CSS file that is having the URL path to the same CSS file)
+* Bug Fix: CSS/JS URLs starting with // were giving unreachable error when checked if they are valid or not (e.g. from //fonts.googleapis.com/)
+* Bug Fix (plugin compatibility): Remove call_user_func_array() PHP error if SiteGround's "Remove Query String From Static Resources" is enabled
+* Bug Fix: Prevent errors in some BuddyPress pages as $post->post_type is undefined

+= 1.3.5.3 =
+* New Feature: Make exception (from any unload rule) and load an asset if the user is logged in
+* Adjust the text below "CSS & JS Manager" & "Bulk Changes" to keep it on the same line
+* Improvement: Added the total number of handles for stylesheets and scripts in "Overview" page
+* Improvement: Sometimes, specific plugins are used to alter the HTML source (e.g. features such as minify HTML); Make sure no META tags are left in the BODY tag as it would give validation errors in https://validator.w3.org/
+* Bug Fix: In rare cases, the version of a CSS/JS could be an array, not just a float/integer number; Prevent notices from showing up when 'ver' is an array and make sure the proper query string is passed to the link/path of the source file

 = 1.3.5.2 =
 * Improvement: Added "Overview" page which has the list of all the changes made to a specific CSS/JS file (handle), offering a much easier way to understand the changes made and do any debugging
 * UI Improvement: The height of the CSS/JS asset row (when managing the list) is smaller, depending on the settings, making it easier to do scrolling